Academic Lead: Angelika Reichstein

-By the end of this modules students will have learned:
+By the end of this modules students will:

-- To understand the role of law (ranging from human rights to commercial) in controlling, influencing or encouraging forms of expression and communication.
+- Have developed their understanding of the role of law (ranging from human rights to commercial) in controlling, influencing or encouraging forms of expression and communication.

-- To appreciate the differences between media and between different technologies from legal, social, cultural and economic points of view.
+- Have learnt to appreciate the differences between media and between different technologies from legal, social, cultural and economic points of view.

-- To explain how courts and legislators try to ‘balance’ competing interests e.g. speech and privacy, national culture and transnational markets.
+- Learnt to explain how courts and legislators try to ‘balance’ competing interests e.g. speech and privacy, national culture and transnational markets.

 Students should have experienced some study of law but not necessarily a law degree.
 Students should also come equipped with an interest in learning about Global Media and Communications Law.